Airplane Beds for Toddlers: Which Airlines Actually Allow Them?

 Jetkids BedBox by Stokke

-This is the only one I haven’t tried but I have friends who have.
-It not only converts an economy seats into an inflight bed, but also acts as ride on suitcase with some extra storage space inside.
+This is the only one I haven’t tried personally on a flight, but I have friends who have.
+It not only converts an economy seats into an inflight bed, but also acts as a ride on suitcase with some extra storage space inside.
 (It also houses the mattress.)
-With the straps you can pull a 3 year old along around the airport or offer them somewhere clean to sit whilst in a queue.
+Friends said the storage is minimal as that’s also where the mattress is stored.

 On board, you simply take out the mattress, stand the suitcase up and et voila the bed is made!
+Make sure to use the seatbelt as per the instructions.

-Pros: it doubles up as a ride on and is very easy to set up.
+Pros: It doubles up as a ride on and is very easy to set up.

 Cons: Not a lot of storage space and bulky if your kids doesn’t want to ride on it!
+It is the priciest option but you could easily sell on after using.

 PlanePal